 Gives an up-to-date display of a specified area of memory-a memory zone-and allows you to edit it.
-Different colors are used for indicating data coverage along with execution of your application.
+Data coverage along with execution of your application is highlighted with different colors.
 You can fill specified areas with specific values and you can set breakpoints directly on a memory location or range.
 You can open several instances of this window, to monitor different memory areas.
 The content of the window can be regularly updated while your application is executing.